Driver killed after losing control of car, hitting utility pole near Baton Rouge Zoo

 BATON ROUGE - Authorities are investigating fatal morning crash that happened on on Hwy.
 19.

 The crash was reported around 5:16 a.m.
 Wednesay near the Baton Rouge Zoo.
-According to the Baton Rouge Police Department, the crash claimed the life of 40-year-old Todd Hydel.
+According to the Baton Rouge Police Department, the crash claimed the life of 40-year-old Todd Haydel.

-Authorities say Hydel was driving southbound on Hwy.
+Authorities say Haydel was driving southbound on Hwy.
 19 when he lost control of his 1998 Pontiac Firebird and hit a large metal utility pole.

 More News